 The foundation of a high-quality early childhood, nationally accredited program is using program and early learning/development standards as a guide to effectively implement and individualize a meaningful program.
 Recognizing and implementing the best practices of early childhood’s position-statements as well as various standards enables our decisions, policies and daily interactions to be continuously motivated by a mix of developmental theories and approaches.

 The Morning program is the foundation of which all enrolled PCP students are a part.

-- SonShine Kids (Parent & Me Class) Starts at 18 months or 2 years-old
+- SonShine Kids (Parent & Me Class) (18 months by September 1st)

 Early Morning Drop-Off

-Drop off your child a half-hour early before school starts and he/she will be supervised on the classroom or playground.
-This program is available for Beginners, Explorers or Kinder Readiness students.
+Drop off your child a half-hour early before school starts and he/she will be supervised in the classroom or playground.
+This program is available for Beginners, Explorers, or Kinder Readiness students.
 Two sessions per school year, advance payment and sign-up required.
 Please note there is not any refund due to illness, vacation, or early withdrawal.

-Speciality Enrichment classes are intentional theme based classes offered in the afternoon as an extension to the morning program.
-Speciality Enrichment classes are scheduled in 4-week increments.
+Specialty Enrichment classes are intentional theme-based classes offered in the afternoon as an extension to the morning program.
+Specialty Enrichment classes are scheduled in 4-week increments.